Last updated: December 17, 2018

 To print or print to PDF, use keyboard shortcut Ctrl+P

 Note: Downloaded versions of the student handbook are valid on the date of download.
 Critical changes or error corrections may happen at any time.
-All links are from the Camosun website (http://camosun.ca) unless otherwise noted.
+Due to COVID-19, information in the handbook may change.
+For the most up-to-date information about Camosun’s response to COVID-19 go to www.camosun.ca/covid19.

 Clinical and community placements